hundredrabbits/thebook/north_pacific_logbook.md

 The wind lessened and the rain stopped, we unfurl the jib again, increasing our speed.
 Devine makes soba with wasabi for lunch, which we eat in turns.
 I then read shorts from *Cyberiad* aloud.
 The wind is good and permits Devine to steer well enough from inside.
 We're thankful for a brief moment of calm when we can do things together.

 ##### 1400
-We make Japanese curry (see recipe) for dinner—yes, again, we're not tired of it yet.
+We make [Japanese curry](#kare) for dinner—yes, again, we're not tired of it yet.
 I used up our last two sweet potatoes, some dried radish, dried tofu and soy bits to make it.
-I'm glad we brought 2,700 g of TVP (see pino's pantry), and 10 packs of kouya-doufu (dried tofu, 5 per pack), these two ingredients add bulk to our meals and fill us up.
+I'm glad we brought 2,700 g of [TVP](#tvp), and 10 packs of [kouya-doufu](#kouyadoufu) (dried tofu, 5 per pack), these two ingredients add bulk to our meals and fill us up.
 We have a glass of wine, and enjoy it for a short hour before I go back to steering.

 We've been pushing hard these past few days, doing as much distance as we can to position ourselves well to against the weather.
 It has paid off, but it's exhausting.
 These systems never stop coming.
 At least we're dry, there is little rain but it isn't too cold.